brian-gee/gtats2.0/src/pages/faq.md

 ### Do you offer consultations? <a name="do-you-offer-consultations"></a>

 Yes, we do offer consultations for new clients.
-During your consultation, you will have the opportunity to discuss your tattoo idea with German Gamboa and ask any questions you may have.
+During your consultation, you will have the opportunity to discuss your tattoo idea with German and ask any questions you may have.
 To schedule a consultation, please visit our [booking page](/contact).

 ### How should I prepare for my appointment? <a name="how-should-i-prepare-for-my-appointment"></a>